X-CASH-official/xcash-dpops/README.md

   color_print("Started the check reserve proofs timer thread","green");
 ```

+You will also need to change the number for the INITIALIZE_DATABASE_DATA, view the comments above this line in the code to see what number to change it to, but 6 is for 5 nodes.

 At this point you can run the test setup.
 Make sure to run the main server (NETWORK_DATA_NODE_1_PUBLIC_ADDRESS) first, then run all of the other network data nodes.
 Once those are done syncing run all other servers.

 Start all of the servers right after 0 seconds of a divisible by 5 minute (0,5,10 etc) this way the block creation process will start at the next divisible by 5 minute and will give your nodes enough time to sync and start up (although this usually only takes a minute)